 Opposite there are the so-called casual gamers.
 This area is less about excellence than entertainment.
-Even the latest hardware is not necessary, many play older titles, games with few hardware requirements or small online games in the browser.
-Online gamers are a third type of player base.
+Even the latest hardware is not necessary, many play older titles, games with few hardware requirements, or small online games in the browser.
+Online gamers are the third type of player base.

 The link to individual titles has now been extended.
 One of the reasons for this is the trend that games continue to be supplied with content even after they have appeared – often for a fee.

 Gamers are also spending more money on additional virtual content.
 A new sword or more levels for your favorite game, new “Candy Crush” coins or “Pokémon” food and other additional goods for free-to-play games that are actually free.

 The playground equipment they choose is as varied as the composition of the players.